TheSoki/notepad/README.md

 ## Maybe in future to do

 - [ ] Save notes and credentials to db
-- [ ] Make tokens environmental variables
+- [ ] Make validation tokens in backend environmental variables
 - [ ] Add modal for changing content of note
 - [ ] Save JWT as cookie